qiskit-community/qiskit-experiments/docs/tutorials/data_processor.rst

     display(exp_data.figure(0))

-Now, the ``input_key`` is "counts" since that is the key under which the counts data is saved in instances of ``ExperimentData``.
+Now, the ``input_key`` is "counts" since that is the key under which the counts data is saved in instances of :class:`.ExperimentData`.
 The list of nodes comprises a single data action which converts the counts to an estimation of the probability of measuring the outcome "1".